Kuuuube/Kuuube-s-CHATTER-EXTERMINATOR/README.md

 Extremely simple to use with perfect low latency **CHATTER EXTERMINATION**

 ## Quick Start Guide:
-- Enable either the filter or the interpolator.
+- Enable either the filter version or the interpolator version.
-- Input a number 1-20 (and 1000 for hertz if using the interpolator).
+- Input a number 1-20 (and 1000hz when using the interpolator version).
 - Apply the settings.

 ### Tips:
-- Recommended settings for filter: 2-3 for drag and 5-6 for hover.
+- Recommended settings for the filter version: 2-3 for drag and 5-6 for hover.
-- Recommended settings for interpolator: 6-7 for drag and 15-16 for hover.
+- Recommended settings for the interpolator version: 6-7 for drag and 15-16 for hover.

 ### Notes:
 - The filter version has no added latency.